Where to Grab a Drink in Miami Right Now

 Tipsy Flamingo

 When it comes to offering a true Miami experience, Tipsy Flamingo does it better than anyone downtown.
 No, that doesn’t mean the servers are all trying to hand you a mixtape.
 The team from RedBar and Sweet Caroline’s is slinging craft cocktails in a garden teeming with tropical foliage and bright neon flamingos.
-The menu’s full of drinks with Miami-centric monikers, like the River of Grass with mezcal, lime juice, celery bitters, mint, and coconut water.
-They also host weekly comedy shows on Sundays, if you’re looking for some laughs.
+Plus, the menu’s full of drinks with Miami-centric monikers, like the River of Grass with mezcal, lime juice, celery bitters, mint, and coconut water.

 Tobacco Road

 This shit, most certainly, ain’t the real Tobacco Road.
 And the people behind this tribute bar three doors down from TR’s original location make it abundantly clear with a giant neon sign that says as much.
 Still, the reborn Tobacco Road in the old River Oyster Bar space retains the laid-back feel that once permeated Miami’s lone historic watering hole.
 You’ll find photos and relics from the old spot throughout, and the menu is filled with old classics like the Death Burger with jalapenos, jack cheese, sriracha, and spicy mayo.
-Plus, you can still grab a shot-and-a beer special for around $12, like it’s 1985 and you’re a Herald staffer who just got done covering multiple homicides.
+Plus, you can still grab a shot-and-a beer special for around $12.

 Union Beer Store